miracle2k/webassets/docs/building.rst

 can significantly speed up rebuilding of your assets when you make changes to the source files, in particular if the filters you use are not the fastest.

+If you choose to build your assets during development, using both the watch daemon and the cache should make the experience pretty smooth.